Does Warlander want too much?

 Is Warlander now oversaturated?

-I’m still a little skeptical after the first few rounds about how it’s all supposed to work.
+I’m still a little skeptical after the few rounds about how it’s all supposed to work.
 After all, all these features need to be well-balanced and players need to be able to use them intuitively – even in matches between five teams.
 Currently, it feels like three different games have been wildly mixed together.
 It was a little chaotic in the first match.
 Sometimes less is simply more.

 In the second round, everything was a little clearer.
 After all, you get assigned a role in advance – regardless of class.
 Protect the castle!
 Okay, boss!
 The mini-map helps a bit with orientation and enemies are shown quite clearly, especially when they take damage.
 That’s important, too, because the map looks a bit smoky.
 I wouldn’t want to play Warlander on low brightness or with poor contrast.